CA Foundation Exam > CA Foundation Notes > Accounting for CA Foundation > Chapter Notes- Unit 1: Basic Accounting Procedures- Journal Entries - 2

 Introduction to GST

-Goods and Services Tax (GST) is a comprehensive Indirect Tax* which has subsumed multiple Indirect Taxes in India such as State Value added Tax (VAT) which was levied on sale of goods, Excise Duty, which was levied on manufacture or production of goods, Service Tax which was levied on provision of services etc. GST is a single tax on the supply of goods and services, right from the manufacturer to consumer.
+Goods and Services Tax (GST) is a comprehensive Indirect Tax that has replaced multiple Indirect Taxes in India, such as State Value Added Tax (VAT) on goods sales, Excise Duty on the manufacture or production of goods, and Service Tax on services provided.
+GST is a unified tax on the supply of goods and services, applicable from the manufacturer to the consumer.

-* An indirect tax is a tax whose incidence is borne by the consumers who ultimately consume the product or service.
-The immediate liability to pay the tax may fall upon another person such as a manufacturer or provider of service or seller of goods, but the same is collected from the person purchasing the goods (recipient of goods or services).
+Note: An indirect tax is one where the ultimate financial burden is borne by consumers, even though the immediate responsibility to pay the tax may rest on another party like a manufacturer or service provider.
+However, this tax is collected from the person purchasing the goods or services.

-(d) On provision of services provided: Service Tax (levied by Central Government)
+• On provision of services: Service Tax (levied by Central Government)

 Salient features of GST

-• GST is levied on supply i.e., manufacture or sale of goods and provision of services.
-In other words, supply is taxable event which own its occurrence creates or attracts the liability to pay tax.
+• GST is imposed on the supply of goods and services, meaning the manufacture or sale of goods and the provision of services constitute the taxable event, thereby creating the obligation to pay tax.

-• Under GST, tax in levied only the value added at each stage of the supply chain.
+• Under GST, tax is applied solely to the value added at each step of the supply chain.

-• GST is a destination-based consumption tax, i.e. the tax is levied at the place where the goods or services are consumed, rather than the place where they are produced.
+• GST functions as a destination-based consumption tax, which means the tax is charged at the location where the goods or services are consumed, not where they are produced.

-• There is no tax on tax or cascading of taxes under GST system.
+• There is no tax on tax, eliminating the cascading effect of taxes under the GST framework.

 Types of Taxes under GST

-Before going through the types of taxes under GST, it is important to understand the concept of intra-State supply and inter-State supply under GST which determines the type of tax to be charged by the supplier.
-The Concept of intra-state supply and inter-state supply depends upon on the location of the supplier and place of supply (place of supply is the place where goods/services are consumed.
+• Before exploring the types of taxes under GST, it is essential to grasp the concepts of intra-State supply and inter-State supply, which determine the applicable tax charged by the supplier.
+The concepts of intra-State and inter-State supply depend on the location of the supplier and the place of supply (the place where goods/services are consumed).

-Similarly, where the location of the supplier and the place of supply of goods or services are in (i) two different States or (ii) two different Union Territories or (iii) a State and a Union territory, it is treated as inter-State supply of goods or services respectively.
+• As a general rule, if the location of the supplier and the place of supply of goods or services are in the same State/Union Territory, it is classified as intra-State supply.
+Conversely, if the location of the supplier and the place of supply are in (i) two different States, (ii) two different Union Territories, or (iii) a State and a Union Territory, it is categorized as inter-State supply.

-GST has a dual aspect with the Centre and States simultaneously levying on a common tax base.
-There are three main components of GST which are:
+GST has a dual structure, with both the Centre and States levying taxes on a common base.
+The three main components of GST are:

-(i) Central Goods and Service Tax (CGST) is levied and collected by the Centre on the “Intra -State” supply of goods and services.
+• Central Goods and Services Tax (CGST): Levied and collected by the Centre on the intra-State supply of goods and services.

-(ii) State Goods and Services Tax (SGST) is levied and collected by the State Governments (including Union Territories with legislature, for example Delhi, Pondicherry, Jammu and Kashmir) on “Intra state” supply of goods and services
+• State Goods and Services Tax (SGST): Levied and collected by State Governments (including Union Territories with legislatures, such as Delhi, Pondicherry, Jammu and Kashmir) on intra-State supply of goods and services.

-(iii) Union Territory Goods and Service Tax (UTGST) is levied and collected by Union Territories without Legislatures [i.e. Andaman and Nicobar Islands, Lakshadweep, Ladakh, Dadra and Nagar Haveli & Daman and Diu and Chandigarh] on “intra-state” supply of goods and services.
+• Union Territory Goods and Services Tax (UTGST): Levied and collected by Union Territories without Legislatures [i.e., Andaman and Nicobar Islands, Lakshadweep, Ladakh, Dadra and Nagar Haveli & Daman and Diu, and Chandigarh] on intra-State supply of goods and services.

-(iv) Integrated Goods and services tax (IGST): It is the GST levied on the “inter state” supply of goods and services and is collected by the Centre.
-IGST is equivalent to the sum total of CGST and SGST.
+• Integrated Goods and Services Tax (IGST): Levied on inter-State supply of goods and services and collected by the Centre.
+IGST is equivalent to the total of CGST and SGST.

 GST is a “Consumption Based Tax“ i.e. the tax is received by the State in which the goods or services are consumed and not by the state in which the goods and services are manufactured.